yuanqing/sketch-plugin-helper/docs/utilities.md

 ### const layers = getLayersOnAllPages()

-Gets all layers on all pages.
+Gets all top-level layers on all pages.

 #### *Return value*